algolia/react-instantsearch/docgen/src/guide/Virtual_widgets.md

     <Menu attributeName="fruits" defaultRefinement="Orange" />
   </InstantSearch>;
 ```
 In this case, we are using the `VirtualMenu` to pre refine our results (within the `clothes` search, only display `hoodies`).
-Think of the `VirtualMenu` as a hidden filter where we define attributes and values that will always apply the our search results.
+Think of the `VirtualMenu` as a hidden filter where we define attributes and values that will always be applied to our search results

 **Notes**:
 * The `<Hoodies>` component is what we call a virtual widget.